influxdata/docs-v2/content/influxdb/v2.0/reference/api/influxdb-1x/write.md

   - /influxdb/v2.0/reference/syntax/line-protocol
 ---

-The `/write` 1.x compatibilty endpoint writes data to InfluxDB 2.0 using patterns from the InfluxDB 1.x `/write` API endpoint.
+The `/write` 1.x compatibility endpoint writes data to InfluxDB 2.0 using patterns from the InfluxDB 1.x `/write` API endpoint.
 Use the `POST` request method to write [line protocol](/influxdb/v2.0/reference/syntax/line-protocol/) to the `/write` endpoint.